 SocialBook User Guide

-SocialBook is a desktop app specifically designed to ease the administrative process for social workers.
+SocialBook is a desktop app specifically designed to ease the administrative process for social workers in Singapore.

 SocialBook is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SocialBook can get your contact management tasks done faster than traditional GUI apps.